 However, it’s important to leave the already installed Python intact, too.
 The operating system requires it for internal use, such as for the yum package manager.
 The most common thing that can go wrong is that a developer, in trying to install the new Python version, manages to corrupt the system (just Google for “installing Python 2.7 on CentOS broke my yum”).

 For that reason, it makes sense to use an existing tool that manages Python installations without tampering with the system Python installed at

 /usr/bin/python, and installs the new version side-by-side with the old one.
 A relatively new but already widely-used tool for managing Python installations is Anaconda by Continuum.io, which makes building Python quite easy.

 – An updated server running CentOS 7.1 or 6.7.
-If you don’t have a CentOS server, or would like to test it out, you can spin up an cloud hosting server from Atlantic.net in seconds.
+If you don’t have a CentOS server, or would like to test it out, you can spin up an virtual private server from Atlantic.net in seconds.

 – wget and bzip2 installed.
 You can install them with